GaurangTandon/CPtools/tips.md

 2. Be good at coming up with self test cases.
 Just because your code passes the pretests doesn't mean it will pass the system tests.

+3. **Hightail**: is a program that scrapes and downloads sample test cases from a problem/contest, and then can run your executable against that problem.
+Use it to quickly determine if your program passes the given inputs.

+4. **Checking interactive problems**: is tricky.
+For C++, you can however achieve that as follows.

+    1. You first need to write both a `solution.cpp` and then a `grader.cpp` that verifies if the solution is correct.
+    2. Then, execute the compiled executables like so:

+        mkfifo myfifo
+        ./grader < myfifo | ./solution > myfifo

+        `mkfifo` creates a named fifo (`myfifo` in this case) which we can use for queuing the output of `solution` into the `grader`.
+One small problem is that you cannot view the contents of `myfifo` unless you close the output connection, which I do not know how to.
+        So, you can simply write the output to a separate file via an `ofstream` (use `sol.txt` for one and `grad.txt` for another)

 ## Hacking

 1. Only get down to hack problems once you have actually read all problems in the contest and made sure that you cannot solve them.
 In general, for div 2 problems, all problems without trees can be solved pretty easily.